OLAP in React Pivot Table component

 export default App;

-If the GroupingBar module is not injected, the grouping bar will not be rendered with the pivot table component.
+Note: If the GroupingBar module is not injected, the grouping bar will not appear in the Pivot Table component.

 import * as React from 'react';